 The world needs me, too.

-At a time when we are inundated with messages about being great leaders, finding a path can be especially daunting for those of us that are just not cut out for the job.
+At a time when we are inundated with messages about being great leaders, finding a path can be especially daunting for those of us who are just not cut out for the job.
 Followers, rejoice!
 There’s a place for you too.

 Bonus: Derek Sivers provides an illuminating example of why followers (especially that first one) are as important, or more important, than leaders.
 What is a leader without anyone to follow?